huohuoryan/security_skills/README.md

 # security_skills
-SecurityReview is a small standalone Flask app for reviewing uploaded skill archives.
+SecuritySkills is a small standalone Flask app for reviewing uploaded skill archives.